MicrosoftDocs/azure-video-indexer/azure-video-indexer/private-endpoint-how-to.md

 This article shows you how to use private endpoints with Azure AI Video Indexer using the Azure portal.
 For an overview, see the [use cases for private endpoints with Azure AI Video Indexer](private-endpoint-overview.md).

+> [!IMPORTANT]
+> This feature is currently in preview.
+You must ask for access to try this feature by filling out [this form](https://aka.ms/vi-enable-private-endpoint).

 ## Prerequisites

 - A [viirtual network and a subnet](/azure/virtual-network/quick-create-portal).